A country style kitchen does not have to be in a house in the country, nor is it a style reserved for traditional homes.

 The double height ceiling and large beams make this kitchen not just a necessity for food preparation, but a focal point in the home.

 This is a Shaker-style kitchen with a difference.
-The brightly coloured island in the middle adds vitality and draws upon colours used throughout the house.
+The brightly coloured island in the middle adds vitality and draws upon colours used throughout the house, creating a cohesive scheme.

-The warm tones of the wood in this kitchen aid a wholesome, welcoming atmosphere.
+The warm tones of the wood in this kitchen aid a wholesome, welcoming atmosphere and truly make the room the heart of the home.

-As well as being blessed with an abundance of natural light, this kitchen feels all the more cheery due to the white and pale blue used.
+As well as being blessed with an abundance of natural light, this kitchen feels all the more cheery due to the white and pale blue colour palette.

-This shabby, well-loved table creates a tie between the country kitchen and the modernist chairs and pendant lights.
+This shabby-chic, well-loved table creates a tie between the country kitchen and the modernist chairs and pendant lights.

-As with duck egg blue, mint green rings a change from cream and white, but does not overpower the interior scheme.
+As with pastel blues, shades of green bring a subtle change from cream and white, without overpowering the space.

 All of the bits and bobs which make a country kitchen feel like home can be a bit busy for some, so using a clean white colour on walls and units can make the room feel neat and crisp.

-You don’t need to steer clear of overtly modern touches (like this granite worktop).
+You don’t need to steer clear of overtly modern touches (like this granite worktop and crimson splash back).
 A country kitchen can have all the mod cons and be evenly balanced by other features.

 If you are unsure about what flooring to choose for your country kitchen, the fail-safe quarry tile is a good choice.